 How can we travel in Guatemala in a way that is both ethical and has a positive economic impact on people that need it the most?

-Guatemalan Tradition and Culture
+Understanding Guatemalan History, Tradition, and Culture

-One of the fascinating things for travelers is discovering that this is not all about ancient archaeology and lost civilizations: Mayan culture continues to this day.
+One of the fascinating things for travelers is discovering that this is not all about ancient archaeology and lost civilizations: Mayan culture in Guatemala continues to this day.
 Despite an early Spanish invasion and a horrible genocide during the civil war that wiped away more than 400 villages, indigenous people (mostly Mayan) still make up for 40 percent of Guatemala’s population.
 With another 40 percent identifying as mestizo or ladino (mixed indigenous and European).
 This makes Guatemala the most indigenous country in Central America.
 “Maya” refers to at least 21 ethnic groups, each with their own language, Ki’che’ and Q’eqchi’ being the most common.

 Travel Tips and for Ethical Travel in Guatemala